networknt/light-doc/content/en/tutorial/eventuate/todo-list/_index.md

 ---

 This is the most straightforward Hello World type of application with Event Sourcing and CQRS on top of light-eventuate-4j.
-It has command side service that adds a new todo item, update an existing todo item and remove a todo item.
+It has command side service that adds a new todo item, updates an existing todo item and removes a todo item.
 It also has query side service to retrieve all the todo items for display in a single page application.

 This example can be found at [light-example-4j][].